 Okay, so Jesus only presents someone “holy and unblameable and unreproveable” before the Father at the judgment, “if” he “continues in the faith grounded and settled” and “not moved away from the hope of the gospel”?
 That’s how it reads, and several other places read the same way.

-The “conditional salvation” crowd, which rejects eternal security, latches on to these types or categories of passages and says, “No, you’ve got to do good works or keep doing them for you to go to heaven when you die.”
+The “conditional security” crowd, which rejects eternal security, latches on to these types or categories of passages and says, “No, you’ve got to do good works or keep doing them for you to go to heaven when you die.”
 Is that true?
 They read like that.
 I don’t remember hearing these passages preached when I was a child, but the usual revivalist independent Baptist would call those “discipleship passages,” something like that.
 They don’t relate to salvation, yet they seem like it when you read them.
 I’m not attempting to scare you — just the opposite.

 Two Aspects in the Gospel Presentation